 In the UK, the Nova 5T is available in a single version with 6GB RAM and 128GB storage, which will cost you £399.
 For color, you get a choice of black, Midsummer Purple or Crush Blue.

-The Nova 5T is already on sale in the UK, where you can buy it from stores such as EE (where you get a free pair of Huawei Freelace wireless headphones as a sweetener), Carphone Warehouse, O2, or Vodafone.
+The Nova 5T is already on sale in the UK, where you can buy it from stores such as EE (opens in new tab) (where you get a free pair of Huawei Freelace wireless headphones as a sweetener), Carphone Warehouse (opens in new tab), O2 (opens in new tab), or Vodafone (opens in new tab).

 If you’re in the US, you’ll have to import the Nova 5T if you want this Huawei model.
 Make sure that you check your mobile carrier is compatible with the handset you’re buying if you do this, but to be honest you’re probably better off looking at another device, especially given the number of high-quality, low-cost unlocked Android phones there are these days.